Lacunary sequences in analysis, probability and number theory

 are trivial and do not depend on the particular sequence $(n_k)_{k \geq 1}$ (as long as the elements of the sequence are assumed to be distinct), interesting arithmetic effects come into play when one has to compute higher moments, and it can be clearly seen how the presence of a gap condition leads to a behavior of the moments which is similar to that of sums of independent random variables.
 More precisely, assume that we try to calculate

 for some integer $m \geq 3$.
 By \eqref{trig_id} this can be written as a sum

 Here the first sum is meant as a sum over all positive combinations of ``+'' and ``-'' signs inside the indicator function at the end.
 Now assume that, for simplicity, we consider the particular sequence $n_k = 2^k,~k \geq 1$, which is a prototypical example of a sequence satisfying the Hadamard gap condition.
-Then it is not difficult to see that
+Then the majority of the solutions of

-is only possible if the elements of the sum cancel out in a pairwise way; that is, after a suitable re-ordering of the indices, we need to have $k_1 = k_2, ~k_3 = k_4, \dots, ~k_{m-1} = k_m$, and it only remains to count how many such re-orderings are possible.
-The result is a combinatorial quantity, and it is exactly the same that arises when calculating an $m$-th moment of a sum of independent random variables.
+arise from cancellation in a pairwise way; that is, after a suitable re-ordering of the indices, one has $k_1 = k_2, ~k_3 = k_4, \dots, ~k_{m-1} = k_m,$ and suitable opposing signs.
+There are further solutions, coming for example from the fact that $n_{k+1} - n_k - n_k=0$ for all $k$, but one can show that they play an overall insignificant role.
+Thus one is led to calculating the combinatorial quantity which stems from the solutions with pairwise cancellation, which turns out to be exactly the same combinatorial quantity that arises when calculating an $m$-th moment of a sum of independent random variables.